Design Team: Rodrigo Cerviño Lopez

 Cost: € 500,000

-The building was also conceived as a spiral path that connects two different levels of the park, alternating moments of contraction/passage and expansion/exhibition: from the ground floor, (1, contraction) in the middle of the water pound, in a narrow promenade, away from the building; (2 expansion: Varejão’s piece Panacea Phantastica, a tile bench with drawings of hallucinatory plants) The small square plaza of the groundfloor; (3 contraction) The promenade turns to the building; (4 expansion: the sculpture Linda do Rosário and the paiting The Collector) the ground floor, inside the hill, below the concrete block; (5 contraction) The stairs; (6 expansion, the polyptych Celacanto provoca maremoto) The first pavement, inside the concrete block; (7 contraction) The ramp; (8 expansion: another tile bench, now with drawings of birds, Passarinhos-from Inhotim to Demini) The terrace, above the concrete block; (9 contraction) The bridge.
+The building was also conceived as a spiral path that connects two different levels of the park, alternating moments of contraction/passage and expansion/exhibition: from the ground floor, in the middle of the water pound, in a narrow promenade, away from the building; 2 expansion: Varejão’s piece Panacea Phantastica, a tile bench with drawings of hallucinatory plants.
+The small square plaza of the ground floor; the promenades turns to the building; the sculpture Linda do Rosário and the painting The Collector; the ground floor, inside the hill, below the concrete block; the stairs; the first pavement, inside the concrete block; the ramp; another tile bench, now with drawings of birds, Passarinhos-from Inhotim to Demini); the terrace, above the concrete block; the bridge.
 And vice versa.